interlay/interlay.github.io/docs/vault/faq.md

 ### Who can become a Vault?

-The PolkaBTC bridge is fully decentralized: anyone can run a Vault.
+The interBTC bridge is fully decentralized: anyone can run a Vault.

 ### How many Vaults can there be?